 Sometimes the form cannot be simple with few fields.
 Some data require you to build a long and complex form.
-In this case, it is always a good idea to group fields of similar data by separating them with lines, spacing, or combining them with a border or background.
+In this case, it is always a good idea to group similar data fields by separating them with lines, spacing, or combining them with a border or background.

-It's better not to make a form with steps of several pages.
+It is preferable never to make a form with several pages of steps.
 Such forms show the lowest conversion rate possible, cause the most fill-outs, and stress users out more often.
-People have other interesting things to do than fill out a multi-page form with an endless number of steps.
+People have other interesting things to do than fill out a multi-page form with endless steps.

 Usually, the form is divided into steps because it's scary to show all the fields on one page at once.
 It seems that such a form will be complicated and confusing for the user.
 But there is no need to fear this.
 On the contrary, showing the entire form will give the user an understanding of all the required data and make filling out the form unambiguous and straightforward, and therefore only speeds up the process of filling out.

 The easiest way to make the form easier to fill out is to have all the steps on one page at once.
 Users have no problem scrolling the page and it does not cause any troubles.
 On the contrary, such forms are always more effective and show the highest conversion rate.